lansalpc/github-auto-pull/README.md

 Github Auto Pull aims to provide as secure a way as possible of having your project auto pull when you push a commit to Github.

+GitHub hooks are slow to execute.
+If you need an instantaneous response, post to the url in a script that is executed in a git hook.

 Installing
 -------------------------------------------------------------------------------